-The mandate for SO/AC Accountability in Work Stream 2 (WS2) 2 Track 1.
-Review and develop recommendations to improve SO and AC processes for accountability, transparency, and participation that are helpful to prevent capture.
-4 Summary of [Good Practice] Recommendations for Accountability, Transparency, and Participation wit hin SO/AC/Groups 6 Review and draft recommendations regarding SO/AC Accountability 8 Review and draft recommendations regarding SO/AC Transparency 14 Review and draft recommendations regarding SO/AC Participation 19 Review and draft recommendations regarding SO/AC/Group Outreach 24 Review and draft recommendations regarding Updates to SO/AC/Group Policies and Procedures 28 Track 2.
-Evaluate the proposed "Mutual Accountability Roundtable" to assess its viability and, if viable, , undertake the necessary actions to implement it 32 Track 3.
-Assess whether the Independent Review Process (IRP) should be applied to SO & AC activities 33 Annex 1.
-Working Group Participants and activity 34
+The mandate for SO/AC Accountability in Work Stream 2 (WS2) Track 1.
+Review and develop recommendations to improve SO and AC processes for accountability transparency, and participation that are helpful to prevent capture. ', 4 Summary of Good Practice Recommendations in SO/AC/Groups 6 Review and recommendations regarding SO/AC Accountability 8 Review and recommendations regarding SO/AC Transparency 15 Review and recommendations regarding SO/AC Participation 19 Review and recommendations regarding SO/AC/Group Outreach 24 Review and recommendations regarding Updates to SO/AC/Group Policies and Procedures 28

+Track 2.
+Evaluate the proposed "Mutual Accountability Roundtable" to assess its viability and, if viable, undertake the necessary actions to implement it.
+32

+Track 3.
+Assess whether the Independent Review Process (IRP) should be applied to SO & AC activities.
+33

+Annex 1.
+Working Group Participants and activity